trilemma-dev/SecureXPC/FAQ.md

 While `Codable` can be implemented by any type, in practice value types such as `struct` and `enum` are the most natural fit.
 The aforementioned deserialization behavior is by definition not applicable to value types.

+# What versions of macOS does SecureXPC support?
+OS X 10.10 Yosemite through macOS 13 Ventura are currently supported. macOS 10.15 and later Swift concurrency may be used and currently there is full parity between the closure-based APIs and the Swift concurrency ones.
+(In the future some new functionality may be introduced that's only available as Swift concurrency variants.)

+Note that on macOS 11 and earlier, Swift concurrency may not be used in Command Line Tools.
+While the code will compile, it will crash at runtime.
+This is due to an [Apple limitation](https://developer.apple.com/forums/thread/701969) unrelated to SecureXPC.

 # My app and/or service is sandboxed, can I use SecureXPC?
 Absolutely.
 However, Apple places extensive restrictions on a sandboxed process's ability to establish XPC connections.
-An app may always communicate a bundled XPC service, but cannot directly establish a connection to an XPC Mach service.
+An app may always communicate with a bundled XPC service, but cannot directly establish a connection to an XPC Mach service.

 # How can my sandboxed app to talk to an XPC Mach service?
 This can be achieved as long as you're able and willing to create a non-sandboxed XPC service.
-Non-sandboxed XPC services are able to create connections to the XPC Mach services.
+Non-sandboxed XPC services are able to create connections to XPC Mach services.
 At a high level this would look like:

 XPC Mach service:
 - Registers a route which returns its endpoint.